csdmichael/Foundry-Agentic-Workflow-SDLC-Docs/README.md

 provide credentials to switch from the mock to the live implementation.

 - **Azure DevOps**: set `ADO_PAT`, confirm `organizationUrl` is
-  <https://dev.azure.com/csdmichael>, and set `azureDevOps.useMock` to `false`.
+  <https://dev.azure.com/csdmichael>, set `ADO_LIVE=1`, and grant project, code,
-  Without a PAT the connector falls back to an Entra ID token for the Azure DevOps resource, which only works when the organization is backed by the same tenant.
+  build, test, and service-connection permissions.
+Set `ADO_AZURE_SERVICE_CONNECTION` to the exact existing AzureRM WIF endpoint used by generated deployment jobs.
 - **Jira**: set `JIRA_EMAIL` and `JIRA_API_TOKEN`, confirm `projectsUrl` is
   <https://csdmichael.atlassian.net/jira/software/projects>, and set
   `jira.useMock` to `false` or `JIRA_LIVE=1`.
 - **GitHub**: set `GITHUB_PAT` (`repo` + `workflow`) for
   <https://github.com/csdmichael>. `github.accountType` is auto-detected, so both
   user accounts and organizations work.
-- **Testing**: choose `azure-pipelines` or `github-actions` in `testAutomation.defaultRunner`.
-Configure `azurePipelineId`, or `githubWorkflow` and `githubRef`, then disable mock mode for the selected backing connector.
+For Copilot delegation, also configure `GITHUB_WEBHOOK_SECRET` and `SDLC_API_PUBLIC_URL`.
+- **Bitbucket**: configure one credential mode, the workspace, Azure client and tenant IDs, and the exact OIDC/repository/deployment metadata described above, then set `BITBUCKET_LIVE=1`.
+Never guess UUIDs or claims. `BITBUCKET_TOKEN` is accepted only as a legacy Bearer-token alias, not as an app-password field.
+- **Testing and deployment**: select source control; the API derives its native runner.
+GitHub uses the configured workflow; Azure Repos registers/reuses the exact Build Definition automatically; Bitbucket queries branch-specific Pipelines evidence.
+No manual `azurePipelineId` is accepted.

 Verify credentials end to end before enabling a connector in production: